 Indicates the number of retail food inspections recommended by the FDA, required by municipal code, and accomplished each year.
 Inspections conducted remain less than recommendations/requirements.
-In Q2 2021, inspections were below quarterly average to meet those required by AMC 16.60 due to COVID restrictions.
+In Q1 2023, inspections were below quarterly average to meet those required by AMC 16.60.